baentsch/oqs-software/haproxy/README.md

 - Compile-Install: All components introduced above are build and installed to a local folder (`opt`) within an intermediate Docker image
 - Build: Only the resultant libraries and executables are loaded into a finally exported minimal Alpine image

+**Note**: The Alpine appliance deploys the stable HAProxy v2.1.4.
+The Ubuntu dev image always deploys the most recent HAProxy code, thus may be more unstable.

 ### Parameters